 In my personal experience as a touring engineer, I have seen a variety of tech riders and today, I want to share with you the 7 most important points that should never be missing on your own tech rider!

-1. Line Up and Equipment List
+1. Include your Line Up and Equipment List in your Technical Rider

 In the first part of your tech rider, it is good practice to introduce the members of the band, mention their names and which instruments they will be playing.
 The idea is to give the venue a quick overview of how many people they are expecting and the kind of instrumentation.
 This can be done as a simple list but it can also be presented with a well organized table that highlights the band members, their instruments or for example, whether or not they are going to use an amplifier or a DI (Direct Injection) box … venues and engineers will be very appreciative if you do this!